Mushtaq Ali Shah

 In another account, he was accused of "reciting the Qur'an with the sound of a setar" by Mullah Mohammad Taqi (ملا محمد تقی), a mujtahid."

+Music

 In addition to his historical role as a martyr, Mushtaq Ali Shah is remembered for his association with the setar.
-That instrument has had three strings for centuries, and in the 19th century was widely strung with a fourth string.
-Mushtaq Ali Shah is credited with adding the fourth string to his instrument before his death in 1791.
+The setar had three strings until the 19th century when it became customary to add a fourth string.
+Shah is credited with having added a fourth string to his instrument before his death in 1791.

+Memorial

 He is buried in the Mushtaqieh Square of Kerman, known as the Mushtaqieh Dome (The Dome of Desire) or the Three Domes.